mongodb/docs/source/reference/commands.rst

    .. js:data:: isMaster.maxBsonObjectSize

-      The maximum permitted size of a :term:`BSON` object in bytes for this :option:`mongod` process.
+      The maximum permitted size of a :term:`BSON` object in bytes for this :program:`mongod` process.
 If not provided, clients should assume a max size of "4 * 1024 * 1024."

 .. dbcommand:: ping